Home Furniture

 • Maintain a balance between aesthetics and functionality

-Aesthetic Appeal and Style Integration
+Aesthetic Appeal Meets Style Integration

 Challenges and Considerations

-Future Trends in Flexible Furniture Design
+Flexible Furniture Design Future Trends

 Conclusion